localz/Spotz3-Android-SDK/README.md

   Updating Device specific data:

-        // Provide user identity to be associated with a registered device Spotz.getInstance().setDeviceIdentity(context, userIdentity, responseListener);
+        // Provide a user identity to be associated with a registered device Spotz.getInstance().setDeviceIdentity(context, userIdentity, responseListener);

-        // Delete user identity associated from a registered device Spotz.getInstance().deleteDeviceIdentity(context, responseListener);
+        // Delete a associated user identity from a registered device Spotz.getInstance().deleteDeviceIdentity(context, responseListener);

         // Set device attributes